cocotb/cocotb/documentation/source/quickstart.rst

 Parallel and sequential execution
 ---------------------------------

-A :keyword:`yield` will run a function (that must be marked as a "coroutine", see :ref:`Coroutines`) sequentially, i.e. wait for it to complete.
+A :keyword:`yield` will run a function (that must be marked as a "coroutine", see :ref:`coroutines`) sequentially, i.e. wait for it to complete.
 If a coroutine should be run "in the background", i.e. in parallel to other coroutines, the way to do this is to :func:`~cocotb.fork` it.